 The evolution of this complex scalar field in the cosmological scenario described above is given by the Klein-Gordon equation

 from where we can express the complex scalar field as

+Solutions to the Einstein-Klein-Gordon equations would require in total six parameters related to initial conditions for the real and imaginary parts of $\Phi$ and their first time derivative together with the scalar field values for $m$ and $A_s$.
+A further simplification can be made within this model when, consistently with dark energy-like behavior, we assume that the field is oscillating rapidly, this leads to a three-parameter model.

-In our proposal, we are going to follow the procedure given in \cite{Suarez:2016eez}.
+In our proposal, we are going to follow the procedure given in \citet{Suarez:2016eez}, of which we summarize some key points.
 Using (\ref{def:Phi}) in (\ref{eq:KG}), the Klein-Gordon equation can be divided into a real and an imaginary part, from which the second leads to the equation: